MostafaRaihan/Dev/README.md

 - **Email:** [mostafaraihan.bd@gmail.com](mailto:mostafaraihan.bd@gmail.com)

 ---

-## 💡 Project Overview
-This project showcases a modern full-stack web application built with **Python** and **Django**.
-It focuses on creating dynamic, secure, and scalable web apps with a smooth and responsive user interface.

----

 ## ⚙️ Features
-- 🔥 Robust backend powered by the Django framework
-- 🌐 RESTful API integration for seamless data handling
 - 🎨 Clean and responsive frontend using HTML5, CSS3, and JavaScript
 - 🗄️ Efficient database management with Django ORM
 - 🔐 Secure user authentication and authorization system